 Understanding the taxation of your SS benefits

-Many people are surprised when they find out their SS benefits may be taxed.
-Depending on how much income you have from other sources, a certain percentage of your SS benefits may be taxed.
+It surprises many people when they find out taxes may apply to their SS benefits.
+Depending on how much income you have from other sources, taxes may apply to a certain percentage of your SS benefits.
 This percentage ranges from 0-85%.
 To be clear, that is not a tax rate!
-It is the amount of your SS benefits that will be taxed at whatever tax rate is relevant (e.g., your marginal rate for ordinary income).
+It is the amount of your SS benefits that are taxable at whatever tax rate is relevant to your situation (e.g., your marginal rate for ordinary income).

 The figure they use for income is different from the other income calculations the IRS typically uses (e.g., AGI or MAGI).
-They call provisional income and is calculated as follows:
+The IRS calls this figure provisional income and calculate it as follows:

 Provisional income = MAGI + 1/2 x SS

 MAGI is your modified adjusted gross income and SS is the amount of your SS benefit.
 As you can see, the taxation of SS partially depends on how much your SS benefit is.